 Save some money without store-bought water

-Bottled water is expensive and most of what you will find on the shelves is just filtered tap water.
+Most of what you will find on the shelves is just filtered tap water.
 In the UK our water is pretty tasty for the most part.
 However, if you want peace of mind, then you could purchase a water filter such as Brita which is easily storable in the fridge.

 We’re beginning to sound like a broken record here but again the issue is with the sheer volume of plastic being produced that ends up in landfill or the ocean.
 For sustainable living, it really makes sense to reduce the number of plastics in our home.

 We use 7 million disposable coffee cups per day in the UK.
 That’s 2.5 billion per year.
 However, the issues go far beyond the sheer number of cups being used.
 Technically the cups are recyclable, but less than 1% make it to a recycling facility due to a couple of factors.

 Plastic Polyethene is used to make the cups watertight, but this can’t be separated in a normal recycling plant.
 Also, because the cups are contaminated with drink, they can only be recycled in one of the two specialist facilities in the UK.